 Changes to data

 As part of the development of the data warehouse we reviewed historic employment data and made numerous improvements to how this data is processed and reported.
 As a result of these improvements there will be some minor differences between the statistics published from the warehouse compared with previously published statistics.
-This means that the next publication will contain a planned revision of employment data (which has impacts on vacancy rate and turnover measures), and sickness absence data.
-In line with our revision protocol, a revision statement explaining the nature and extent of revisions will be made available with our next release.
+This means that this publication will contain a planned revision of employment data (which has impacts on vacancy rate and turnover measures), and sickness absence data.

 The changes mentioned above will affect the NHSScotland Workforce Official Statistics released on 7 December 2021 (30 September 2020 census).